top of page

 Lister Mills

-The iconic Lister Mill chimney stands at 249 feet and can be seen from across the Bradford District.
-It's no surprise that Peregrines have made a home here, and they've been using the chimney for at least two decades.
-They have only had occasional breeding success over that time, so we have installed a special nestbox which should give them a much greater chance of hatching their eggs.
-We're also installing a web camera so we can all follow their progress through the breeding season - this should be up and running soon.
+The iconic Lister Mills chimney stands at 249 feet and can be seen from across the Bradford District.
+It's no surprise that Peregrines have made a home here, and they've been using the chimney for many decades.
+They have had only occasional breeding success over that time, so we have installed a special nestbox which should give them a much greater chance of hatching their eggs.
+We've also installed a web camera so we can all follow their progress through the breeding season.

 Where to watch